TheAlgorithms/Julia/CONTRIBUTING.md

 Always create a new branch when adding a new algorithm (or any contribution):

 	$ git checkout -b <name of issue or algorithm> main
-	$ # do changes anew
+	$ # do some work
+    $ git push -u origin <name of issue or algorithm>

-You should never touch your `main` branch of your repository.
+It is not advised to modify your `main` branch of your repository.
 Any mistake can lead to inconsistent history.
 You must always create a new branch for any changes you might want to add.
+Once those changes are merged upstream, you can merge those changes using `git pull --rebase upstream main` to keep your history on track from upstream.

 ### Usual steps in adding the new algorithm